ZhengaoLi/DISP-LLM-Dimension-Independent-Structural-Pruning/README.md

 ####  Requirements

-The code is extensively tested with Pytorch 2.0.1, and a complete environment is provided in the environment.yml file.
+The code is extensively tested with Pytorch 2.0.1 and transformers 4.44.2, and a complete environment is provided in the environment.yml file.

 ####  Code Structure